syncrypt/client/docs/manual.md

 ## Advanced Usage

-Watch current directory (this is like a daemon running the foreground as it also provides the HTTP interface):
+Watch current directory (this is like a daemon running in the foreground as it also provides the HTTP interface):

     syncrypt watch